pzeise/terra-testr-backend/README.md

     - REACT_APP_FRONT_END_DEV: Your frontend dev URL (default: http://localhost:3000/)
     - REACT_APP_MAPS_API_KEY: Your google API Key
     - CLIENT_ID: Your google Client ID
+5. Run the frontend by following the instructions in the repo linked above.
-5. Test the app functionality by running `npx nodemon server.js` to start the server.
+6. Test the app functionality by running `npx nodemon server.js` to start the server.

 **Authors / Contributors**<br />
 Phil Zeise